HechengJin0/hechengjin0.github.io/index.md

 ---

 ### Bio
-I’m Jin, a Ph.D. candidate in Bioengineering at the [University of Pittsburgh](https://rf-research-facility.engineering.pitt.edu/), specializing in **RF simulation, MRI hardware design, and neuroimaging**.
-My research focuses on the development of advanced RF head coils for ultra-high field (7T) MRI, including the design, simulation, and manufacturing of multi-nuclear (¹H/³¹P) coil systems aimed at improving structural and metabolic imaging of the human brain.
+I’m Jin, a PhD candidate in Bioengineering at the [University of Pittsburgh](https://rf-research-facility.engineering.pitt.edu/), specializing in **RF design, EM simulation, and hardware implementation**.
+My PhD research focuses on the development of high-density RF antenna arrays for ultra-high-field systems (7T MRI).
+I have designed and delivered a 60-channel dual-band (300MHz/120MHz) RF system, owning the entire lifecycle from initial FDTD EM modeling and physical prototyping to final in vivo human-subject validation.
+I specialized in optimizing large-scale antenna arrays to ensure high field homogeneity and signal integrity in complex environments.

-Before beginning my Ph.D., I worked as a research engineer at the [Child Mind Institute](https://childmind.org/center/computational-neuroimaging-lab/), where I helped develop the [Configurable Pipeline for the Analysis of Connectomes (C-PAC)](https://fcp-indi.github.io/), an open-source platform for fMRI preprocessing and analysis.
-My work there involved integrating neuroimaging toolkits, building reproducible workflows, and developing data visualization interfaces for brain imaging research.
+Before beginning my Ph.D., I worked as an assistant research engineer at the [Child Mind Institute](https://childmind.org/center/computational-neuroimaging-lab/), where I helped scale the [Configurable Pipeline for the Analysis of Connectomes (C-PAC)](https://fcp-indi.github.io/), a Python-based open-source platform for fMRI signal processing and analysis.
+My work there involved integrating neuroimaging toolkits, building reproducible workflows, and developing data visualization interfaces for global research teams.

-My interdisciplinary background spans electromagnetic simulation, MRI coil prototyping, neuroimaging analysis, and software development.
-I am passionate about applying technical innovation to biomedical challenges, particularly in **RF systems, brain-computer interface technologies, and medical imaging**.
-I’m currently seeking industry roles where I can contribute to the development of advanced healthcare technologies.
+My interdisciplinary background spans electromagnetic simulation, hardware prototyping, signal processing, and software development.
+I am passionate about applying technical innovation to human-interactive systems, particularly in **RF hardware, antenna design, and brain-computer interface technologies**.
+I am currently seeking industry roles in autonomous systems and wearable devices, where I can contribute to the development of advanced hardware platforms and next-generation solutions.

 [[GitHub](https://github.com/HechengJin0)]
 [[LinkedIn](https://www.linkedin.com/in/hecheng-jin)]